COMMUNICATION BREAKDOWN: How Mobile Networks Are Pulling the Plug From Underneath Customers

 ONE TO RULE THEM ALL: As the PC Magazine article alludes, the eventual 5G standard to replace 4G or LTE does not automatically guarantee compatibility, either just as a standard FM radio doesn't guarantee you can listen to every FM station; there are other factors in play.
 These factors, such as band assignment, frequency range, and tower placement, will plague MVNOs for years to come as the technology updates pushed out will likely be a year behind the national curve.

-OUR ADVICE, NOT AN ENDORSEMENT: From what we have seen and experienced first hand, our advice when shopping for an MVNO is to find one supporting T-Mobile's current GSM or LTE network; this is almost guaranteed to work in the future, with your current phone requiring only a new SIM card or simple settings change.
-We would also advise staying away from SAMSUNG GALAXY phones if using an MVNO, as band compatibility cannot be guaranteed.
+OUR ADVICE, NOT AN ENDORSEMENT, AS OF SEPTEMBER 2022: From what we have seen and experienced first hand, our advice when shopping for an MVNO is to find one supporting T-Mobile's current LTE network at 4G or 5G on band 1900; this is almost guaranteed to work in the future, with your current phone requiring only a new SIM card or simple settings change.
+Your phone must also support VoLTE.
+If not, you may have issues with calling over the cellular network although text- and mms-messaging, as well as voice and video communications through third-party apps would still work fine.
+We would also advise looking at Motorola phones, and potentially staying away from SAMSUNG GALAXY phones UNLESS purchased directly from the MVNO as part of a new service plan, as band compatibility on OEM units cannot be guaranteed.
 If you have any questions please send us an e-mail using the link below.